 These are the cars confirmed for Rennsport so far:

 - Porsche Mission R

-As you can see from the list, most of Rennsport’s cars are GT3 racers, positioning the game as an Assetto Corsa Competizione rival.
+As you can see from the list, most of Rennsport’s cars are GT3 racers, positioning the game as a rival to Assetto Corsa Competizione.

 These cars will be familiar to anyone who has played Assetto Corsa Competizione as it's the official GT World Challenge game.

 The latest update for Rennsport saw a couple of new circuits, updates to the game's physics model and a new car class, TCR.
 Players were also able to start races via a rolling start.

 One exception to the GT3 rule is the electric Porsche Mission R concept.

 Previewing Porsche’s vision of an electric customer race car, the Porsche Mission R’s power is sourced from two electric motors generated over 800 kWh (over 1,000 hp) combined.

 That’s enough juice to enable the Mission R to hit 0-60 mph in less than 2.5 seconds.
 It was also designed for virtual racing as the cockpit doubles as a racing rig for esports.